Returning Students

 Full-Time Registration

-Students must register full-time in the first quarter back, this includes summer quarter.
+Students must register full-time in their first quarter back, this includes summer quarter.
 For undergraduates, “full-time” is defined as 12 credits.
 Graduates: please consult a DSO to discuss full-time requirements.
 Usually “full-time” is defined as 10 credits, with some exceptions.

 Undergraduate Students

-- Learn if you are required to submit a Returning Student Application to the Office of the University Registrar (OUR).
+1. Learn if you are required to submit a Returning Student Application to the Office of the University Registrar (OUR).

 Review the OUR Returning Student Process information.
 Students not enrolled for two consecutive academic quarters or more, excluding summer, must submit a Returning Student Application to OUR.
 Note the OUR application deadlines.
 Questions about whether you must submit a Returning Student Request Form?
-Email regoff@uw.edu. - Are you required to submit a Returning Student Request Form to OUR?
+Email regoff@uw.edu.

 If yes: complete the OUR Returning Student Request Form.
 After you receive the OUR email with Enrollment Confirmation instructions, proceed to step 3 to request an I-20 from ISS.

-If no: proceed to step 3 to request an I-20 from ISS. - Gather financial support documents for your I-20 request.
+3. Gather financial support documents for your I-20 request.
 The financial documentation must show enough funds to pay for at least three quarters of expenses (unless you are requesting an I-20 for only one or two quarters).

-- Scan or take a photo of your passport biographical page.
+4. Scan or take a photo of your passport biographical page.

-Log-in to your MyISSS Profile - Pay the I-901 SEVIS fee after you receive your new I-20 or DS-2019.
+6. Pay the I-901 SEVIS fee after you receive your new I-20 or DS-2019.
 This is required when a new SEVIS record is created.
 Carry the receipt to your visa interview, if applicable, and when you travel to the U.S.

 Graduate Students